chubbymaggie/mortgage.py/README.md

     32 |      0.00 |         350.52 |          0.88 |           0 |  317295.19
 ```

-which shows that the loan is paid off after 32 periods from the origination of the initial mortgage, with a total payment of $317,295.19 (vs. the original $300,000 loan).
+which reports that the loan is paid off after 32 periods from the origination of the initial mortgage, with a total payment of $317,295.19 (vs. the original $300,000 loan).
 For each period, the data show:
 - the remaining principal;
 - the amount of that period's payment going toward the principal;
 - the amount of that period's payment going toward interest;